themangosteen/lpy-lsystems-blender-addon/README.txt

     Note that while the L-system yields just one L-string, two copies of the L-string are stored: One used for production and one used for graphical turtle interpretation.
     See below for details.
-BUTTON Apply One Production Step
+BUTTON Apply One Production Step:
-    Apply one production step to current L-string, or if none, to the L-system axiom.
+    Apply a single production step to current L-string, or to axiom in first production step.
-    No graphical turtle interpretation.
+    No graphical turtle interpretation is done.
 TEXTBOX L-string for Production:
     The produced L-string used for further stepwise production.
     Edit via copy/paste.